Here’s what you need to know about payday loans in Connecticut.

 What other options do I have if I need extra cash in Connecticut?

-- Consolidate your debt.
-If you have multiple loans at high interest rates, consider taking out a debt consolidation loan.
-Although our article focuses on getting out of a payday loan debt cycle, the information does apply to any debt you may be in.
+- Settle your debt.
+If you have multiple loans at high interest rates and are struggling with high monthly payments, consider working with a debt settlement company to come up with a payment plan and possibly pay less than you originally owed.
+Although our article focuses on getting out of a payday loan debt cycle, these services information does apply to any debt you may be in.

 - Create a budget.
 Determining how much you make and how much you spend each pay period is one of the easiest ways to find out where you’re losing money.
 A budget will help you get your financial life in order.